 This course is suitable for parents who wish to have a larger part in undertaking therapy, supported by and working in partnership with their therapist.
 If your child is aged 3 to 8 years, English is the first language, and is able to copy some of the error sounds, this might be appropriate.
 Ask your speech and language therapist if this approach might suit your child.
 This may be the therapist in the Cleft Team or your local therapist.

 This course is suitable for parents whose child has a cleft palate, is attending therapy, on the waiting list, or whose early speech shows signs that therapy is going to be needed.

 This introductory course gives parents an overview about normal speech, the ways in which speech sounds when your child has cleft type speech difficulties and how therapy typically works for correcting speech sound difficulties.
 It may help parents to identify the type of speech problems at an early stage.

-Doing the course means the parent has an excellent understanding of their child’s speech difficulties, with insights into how a therapist works on correcting sounds, and how they will be able to support their child.
+Doing the course means the parent has an understanding of their child’s speech difficulties, with insights into how a therapist works on correcting sounds, and how they will be able to support their child.
 This provides a very good foundation to allow parents to work well with the therapist and their child once therapy starts.